iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> This app still loses data even after the update to correct.
+Recorded my walk yesterday but when I opened the app an hour later to record data, it showed nothing for the day.
+No historic info is being kept for more than a few hours..<br> :date: __2021-03-05 18:15:16__

+> My app has gone into a weird state and won't work anymore.
+Upon loading it displays a message "Oops!
+We don't seem to be able to access your walking data right now.
+Please check back later" I've already confirmed that all app permissions are enabled.
+Also I'd tried uninstalling/reinstalling and deleting app cache/data... all to no avail.
+Not clear how to seek support for this app!<br> :date: __2021-03-05 01:50:22__

 > The app suddenly stopped working after 6 days.
 I have reinstalled it, but very disappointed as it was quite motivating.<br> :date: __2021-02-25 08:17:55__